alimanfoo/pysamstats/README.md

 plt.show()
 ```

-For pileup-based statistics function, note the following:
+For pileup-based statistics functions, note the following:

 * By default a row is emitted for all genome positions covered by reads overlapping the selected region.
 This means rows will be emitted for positions outside the selected region, but statistics may not be accurate as not all reads overlapping that position will have been counted.
 To truncate output to exactly the selected region, provide a ``truncate=True`` keyword argument.
 * By default a row is only emitted for genome positions covered by at least one read.
 To emit a row for every genome position, provide a ``pad=True`` keyword argument.